SilenNaihin/gsheets-scripts/README.md

 - Save
 - Run and authorize for access to external scripts (needed for grabbing websites

-There are 4 added functions
+### There are 4 added functions

 `=WebSEO(D2)`
 Doesn't use GPT.

 `=UrlDescription(D2)`
 Uses GPT.

 `=GoogleEmail(C2,D2)`
 Uses GPT.
 Often gets rate limited by Google, doesn't work to drag and drop for hundreds of rows.
 I've added exponential backoff, but cells have a 30 second time limit and end up ERRORing.

+`=GPT("prompt", "optional-model")`

-Super basic template, you'll see you need to be very specific with your instructions (ex. just write the email, no signature), provide a template, describe your company and offer, etc.
+Here's a super basic template, you'll see you need to be very specific with your instructions (ex. just write the email, no signature), provide a template, describe your company and offer, etc.

 `=GPT(""Write me a customized email using this info:
 Name:"" & A2 &